 Those hoping to obtain a federal loan for community college can apply for one of three: Direct Subsidized, Direct Unsubsidized, and Direct Plus.
 Here’s how to determine which one of those may be the best fit for your education goals.

-When it comes to borrowing federal student loans, the government really is helpful and offers both subsidized and unsubsidized loans to assist students in covering the cost of higher education.
+When it comes to borrowing federal student loans, the government offers both subsidized and unsubsidized loans to assist students in covering the cost of higher education.
 For both subsidized and unsubsidized loans, the school a potential student hopes to attend will determine how much a student is eligible to borrow.

 Direct Unsubsidized Loans are similar to subsidized loans except that they are not based on financial need, they are based on your cost of attendance and other financial aid you receive.
 As such, the borrower would be responsible for all accrued interest on the loan.
 While not required to make payments as a student, there is an option to make interest-only payments on the unsubsidized loan.

-If the decision is made to not make the interest payments during grace periods on your Direct Unsubsidized Loans, the accrued interest will be capitalized.
-That means, when graduation day comes and school is over and the grace period ends, the interest that has accumulated on the loan will be added to the principal value of the loan and you’ll be responsible for paying off both.
+When the interest on a Direct Unsubsidized Loan is not paid during periods of deferment, such as the grace period, the accrued interest will be capitalized.
+That means, when graduation day comes and the grace period ends, the interest that has accumulated on the loan will be added to the principal value of the loan and you’ll be responsible for paying off both.
 Interest will also continue to accrue based on that new principal.

-Also, before you go thinking of student loans as a windfall, there is an annual limit to how much money undergraduate students can borrow in Direct Subsidized and Unsubsidized Loans.
-For example, the limit for your first undergraduate year is $5,500 for dependent students (and $9,500 for independent students.)
+There is an annual limit to how much money undergraduate students can borrow in Direct Subsidized and Unsubsidized Loans.
+For example, the limit for your first undergraduate year is $5,500 for dependent students (and $9,500 for independent students).